 On your departure date, just go directly to the airline counter at the airport to check-in.

-Then proceed to the Immigration counter and present your passport and work visa/work permit.
 No need to go to the POEA Labor Assistance Center at the airport for revalidation of your OEC exemption.

 Go back to the main article: BM Online System: An OFW’s Complete Guide to Getting OEC